modir/using-laminas-framework-book/version2/docs/routing.md

 You can create static pages just by adding the phtml files under the *static* directory, and they will automatically become available to site users.

-T> If you are stuck, you can find this complete working example inside the *Hello World* T> application.
+> If you are stuck, you can find this complete working example inside the *Hello World*
+> application.

 ## Summary